-Kit Reuther is a self-taught painter and sculptor.
-Her paintings and sculptures have been exhibited in numerous solo and group exhibitions across the United States.
+Her works have been exhibited in numerous solo and group exhibitions across the United States.
 She has received fellowships from the Vermont Studio Center, Virginia Center for the Creative Arts, the VCCA International Residency Program in Germany, and the Contemporary Artists Center Residency in Massachusetts.
-Reuther has multiple pieces in permanent collections including the Tennessee State Museum, the BellSouth Building in Tennessee, the Tennessee Senatorial Office in Washington D.C., and multiple Nordstrom locations (Hawaii, Toronto, Los Angeles, San Francisco, Chicago, and Nashville)
+Reuther work is in the permanent collection of the Tennessee State Museum, the Tennessee BellSouth Building, the Tennessee Senatorial Office in Washington D.C., and multiple Nordstrom locations–Hawaii, Toronto, Los Angeles, San Francisco, Chicago, and Nashville)